-- Highlights - Bounty has farmed into the Cerberus Project Carnarvon Basin offshore WA, to acquire a 25% interest in shallow water targets with over 600 million barrels of oil potential. - New seismic data received in the quarter proves major stratigraphic oil plays which are Dorado lookalikes in the same Lower Triassic sequence as the hugely successful Dorado (344 MMboe 2C), Phoenix South and ROC (78 MMboe 2C) discoveries in the Browse Basin to the northeast - The Cerberus Honeybadger Prospect EP 491 has a mean prospective resource of 294 MMbbls oil - Australian dollar oil prices have increased to in excess of A\$100/bbl this year.
+- Bounty has farmed into the Cerberus Project Carnarvon Basin offshore WA, to earn a 25% interest in shallow water targets with over 600 million barrels of oil potential. - New seismic data received in the quarter refined major stratigraphic oil plays which are Dorado lookalikes in the same Lower Triassic sequence as the hugely successful Dorado (344 MMboe 2C), Phoenix South and ROC (78 MMboe 2C) discoveries in the Browse Basin to the northeast - The Cerberus Honeybadger Prospect EP 491 has a mean prospective resource of 294 MMbbls oil - Australian dollar oil prices increased to around A\$149/bbl this quarter.

-• Oil Development - Naccowlah Block
+Oil Development - Naccowlah Block

-- Naccowlah Block oil delineation and development drilling will recommence in 2022 with a development well at Cooroo NW and a potential second well. - With oil prices at over \$100 per bbl Naccowlah production to continue Bounty oil revenue.
+- Strong oil prices lift revenue for the quarter to \$403,000. - Development drilling will recommence in 2022 with a development well at Cooroo NW and a potential second well. - With oil prices at around \$149 per bbl.
+Naccowlah production to maintain Bounty oil revenue with additions from Alton area, Surat Basin.